anupn18/readme_lifesight/docs/PLATFORM/measure/attribution/attribution-1.md

 Choosing the right attribution approach depends on your specific goals and the complexity of your marketing efforts.

-* Choose ***Touch-Based Attribution*** for tactical, real-time optimization of your digital channels.
+* Choose _**Touch-Based Attribution**_ for tactical, real-time optimization of your digital channels.
-* Choose ***Causal Attribution*** for strategic budget allocation and to get a complete, accurate view of your total marketing ROI across both online and offline channels.
+* Choose _**Causal Attribution**_ for tactical budget allocation and to get a complete, accurate view of your total marketing ROI across both online and offline channels.